aws/eks-distro/docs/contents/users/install/kops.md

 ```

 ### 3. Create the Cluster
-Once the cluster configuration has been created succcessfully, create the
+Once the cluster configuration has been created successfully, create the
 EKS-D cluster:
 ```bash
 ./create_cluster.sh